 Back to our original question — how long do you have to worry about becoming another number in those statistics?
 It depends on the details of the allegations.
 Generally, the IRS can look back three years.

 There are factors that can extend this lookback period.
-The IRS can look back six years if the agency can establish the taxpayer emitted 25 percent of gross income.
+The IRS can look back six years if the agency can establish the taxpayer omitted 25 percent or more of gross income.
 The IRS can potentially look back an indefinite period of time if it can establish the taxpayer filed fraudulent returns with the intent of evading tax obligations.

-Due to the serious nature of such allegations, anyone that is under investigation by the IRS is wise to seek legal counsel.
-One of the attorneys at Goldburd McCone could review the allegations and provide guidance on the best course of action to protect your legal rights.
+Due to the serious nature of such allegations, anyone under investigation by the IRS is wise to seek legal counsel as early as possible.
+The attorneys at Goldburd McCone regularly advise individuals facing potential criminal tax exposure and can review the allegations, explain the risks, and help determine the best course of action to protect your legal rights.